bitegarden/bitegarden.github.io/_posts/2020-02-06-report-2-0-released_en.md

 ---
 layout: post
 title: Quick and simple, new report 2.0!
-description: We have released a new version of our Report for SonarQube&trade; that changes everything.
-A new clean PDF executive report and many more to come!
+description: We have released a new version of Report for SonarQube&trade; plugin.
+A fresh new version, completely changed and adapated to the needs users have shared with us, including a brand new PDF executive report.
 ---

 **bitegarden** team is pleased to announce a new version (2.0) of [**Report Plugin for SonarQube&trade;**](https://www.bitegarden.com/sonarqube-report).

-This new version is focused to change the way we were using the reports in SonarQube&trade;.
+This new version is focused in changing the way we were using reports in SonarQube&trade;.
 We have redesigned the page in your project space with different sections that will provide a different kind of report for every user, from management to developers.

 ## A new executive report for your SonarQube&trade; projects